How to Apply for and Renew Your Scholarship

 How to Apply for a Scholarship – Muskegon County

 We award scholarships once per year.
-The deadline for submission is 11:59 pm on March 1, 2016.
 To be eligible, you must be a resident of one of the 12 local constituent school districts of the Muskegon Area Intermediate School District and a graduate of a Muskegon County school, private or public.
 There some exceptions to this rule.
 Our staff and their family members may not apply.
 Some awards for current High School students may require an interview.
 You will be notified when interviews begin.
 Questions about your eligibility?
 Please call Dana Scott (231-332-4104).

 When will scholarship awards be announced?

 If you are a graduating high school senior, scholarships will be announced at your high school awards ceremony.
 If you are a current college student, you will be notified by mail mid to late June.

 How to Renew Your Multi-Year Existing Scholarship

 If you received a multiple-year scholarship in the previous year(s), you must submit an official transcript of your fall grades and renewal application by February 15, 2016.
 You will be contacted by our Scholarship staff early February, 2016.